renovatebot/renovate/docs/usage/self-hosted-configuration.md

 !!! warning
     When you set `httpCacheTtlDays` to `0`, Renovate will remove the cached HTTP data.

-## ignoreNodeWarn

-Using this option, you can suppress the default warning when a deprecated version of Node.js is used to run Renovate.

-By default, Renovate logs a `WARN` debug message if this option is set to true, Renovate will log an `INFO` debug message instead.

 ## includeMirrors

 By default, Renovate does not autodiscover repositories that are mirrors.